MicrosoftDocs/powerapps-docs/powerapps-docs/user/relevance-faq.md

 ## Why am I unable to view information for party list fields like To, From, and CC in full results?

 Party list fields are special fields.
-They're supported in Dataverse search and aren't included in the search results page.
+They aren't supported in Dataverse search and aren't included in the search results page.

 ## How come returns don't support HTLM formatting for memo data types?